computingfor/computingfor.github.io/src/content/project2.md

 <div class="problem">

-**Problem 8.** The following subquestions are about the `https://_username_.github.io/` website you built for Part 1.
+**Problem 8.** The following subquestions are about the <span class="code">https://</span><span class="code">_username_.github.io/</span> website you built for Part 1.
 For each sub-part, find the best answer you can, and explain what you did to get it.
 <ol type='a'>
 <li> Where (physically) is the machine that is hosting your web site?
 <li> How long does it take to get a response from your web site?
-<li> How many bits are sent over the Internet when you request `https://_username_.github.io/` in your browser?
+<li> How many bits are sent over the Internet when you request the main page of your web site in your browser?
 </div>

 Finally, an optional search engine challenge!